kera-cudmore/mongodb-taskmanager/README.md

 MongoDB

-Google Fonts - To import the fonts used on the website.

 Font Awesome - For the iconography on the website.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.